 |Speaking||up to 20 minutes||/25|

-All sections of DELF B2 exam go exactly in this order but you’ll have some freedom with reading and writing.
-Nobody is going to pry the answer sheet of your hands after you completed your listening part.
-So you’ll be able to check and proofread your answers at the end of the test.
+All sections of the DELF B2 exam go exactly in this order, but you still have some freedom with respect to reading and writing.
+You may choose to finish your essay first and then do all the readings, for example.
+Finally, the answer sheet remains at your hands throughout the test.
+So you’ll be able to check and proofread your answers for every part of the test (including listening).

 3. Understand the grading-passing scheme

-DELF has fairly unique grading criteria when compared to other language tests I had experience with (like IELTS, for example).
+DELF has fairly unique grading criteria (at least when compared to other language tests, like IELTS).

 So acing your strongest part and using this score to compensate for your weakest skill is not your strategy.

 Let’s come back to my example.
 The speaking part of any language test is my major source of headache, terror, and general uneasiness.
 To put it simpler, this is the part I know I’m likely to fail.
 When it comes to reading and writing, however, I don’t have too many worries: these two are usually my strongest skills.